kstenschke/xmchord/README.md

 | ◣ + U        | Mark selected message unread  |

-## Advanced actions
+## Advanced global actions

-These actions differ from the basic global actions in that they require specific manual configuration, as described here.
+These actions differ from the basic global actions, in that they require some manual configuration, as described here.

 ### Open generic URL